nikitafedik/nikitafedik.xyz/_tabs/about-me.md

 As a **Staff Scientist** at **Los Alamos National Laboratory** I focus on:
 - ML models for chemistry
 - Active Learning for chemical data generation
-- development of [PYSEQM2.0](https://github.com/lanl/PYSEQM): GPU-enabled PyTorch code for excited-state simulations
+- Development of [PYSEQM2.0](https://github.com/lanl/PYSEQM): GPU-enabled PyTorch code for semiempirical calculations
 - Deploying/optimizing HPC applications and consulting users
 - Running [MLCM](https://mlcm-25.github.io) conference series and various ML workshops/seminars
 - Crafting cool scientific visuzailizations for projects and publications - see examples in the [projects tab](/projects)

-I’m also fascinated by new tech, productivity/ergonomics tools and hacks and scientific visualization.
+I’m also fascinated by new tech, productivity/ergonomics tools and visual information.
 Whether it’s assembling hardware, writing the code or testing new LLMs, I like finding smarter and smoother ways to work.

-See a [dedicated tab](/cv) for CV 📄

 ---